CodeYourFuture/DocsV2/course-processes/before-the-course/application-process/README.md

 You can find the tutorials at [SoloLearn](https://www.sololearn.com/Course/HTML/).

-To complete this step the student must submit a link to their SoloLearn Certificate
+To complete this step the trainee must submit a link to their SoloLearn Certificate

 ## 3: FreeCodeCamp Tutorials _\(Applicants’ Step 2\)_